 How to Make a Tea Bath

-Filling paper tea filters with a skin soothing ingredients like herbs, salts, spices, essential oils is a lovely way to treat yourself.
+Filling paper tea filters with skin-soothing ingredients like herbs, salts, spices, essential oils is a lovely way to treat yourself.
 They are easy to make and store so you can always have one on hand whenever you want a heavenly bath.
 These bath tea bags also make great gifts if you package them with a pretty tag.

 First, you will need some large paper tea filters.
 I like using paper tea filters because you can pop the whole thing in the compost bin when the bath is finished.
 You could also use muslin bags, which can be emptied out and reused.

 Here are some of the many ingredients you can use to fill your bath tea bags:

 - Dried lavender